-The burnt otolith half is placed in a dish of clay, and examined under microscope on 40x magnification.
-Annuli are counted and an age estimate is recorded for the sample currently being examined.
+The burnt otolith half is placed in a dish of clay and examined under a microscope on 40x magnification.
+Annuli (the rings or bands) are counted and an age estimate is recorded for the sample currently being examined.

 - Age and Growth Research in Alaska

 - Alaska Age and Growth Procedures for Otolith Examination